JamStudios/DynamicClient/.github/README.md

 it also shows how anyone can create their own client, without coding as you only need ac-credit the mod creators.

-## Dynamic Client is no longer supported/is discontinued [learn more.](https://github.com/JamStudios/DynamicClient/discussions/37)
+## Dynamic Client for Minecraft is no longer supported/is discontinued [learn more.](https://github.com/JamStudios/DynamicClient/discussions/37)

 ----------------------------------------------------------------
 ## Downloads From Other Web Platforms: